Scrum-Project-Management-Tool/.github/profile/README.md

 1. **Scrum-Project-Management-Tool**: This repository contains the backend of the project, handling all server-side operations, data management, and API endpoints.
 2. **Frontend-Scrum-Project-Management-Tool**: This repository contains the frontend of the project, providing a user-friendly interface for interacting with the tool.
+3. **Docker-Scrum-Project-Management-Tool**: This repository contains the docker-compose.yml file, which will let you setup images on your local machine.
-3. **.github**: This repository includes configuration files, workflows, issue templates, and other GitHub-specific settings that enhance collaboration and project management within the organization.
+4. **.github**: This repository includes configuration files, workflows, issue templates, and other GitHub-specific settings that enhance collaboration and project management within the organization.

 ### Maintain this folder structure on your local machine: